Envision Arts Gallery opens for 2023, features visually impaired Black artists

 The other exhibit, “Wrap Cross Repeat,” was created by two artists from the Envision Drive program.
 The artists are blind and have intellectual developmental disabilities.
 It will be up for the next three months.

-Envision is open on weekdays from 10 a.m. to 5 p.m. downtown in the historic Union Station area, 801 East Douglas, Suite 106.
+Envision is open on weekdays from 10 a.m. to 5 p.m. downtown in the historic Union Station area, 801 E. Douglas, Suite 106.

 To learn more information about Envision, click here.